-The action-packed Let’s Go to the Reno Air Races is available on standard DVD or HD Blu-Ray and features over two hours of footage that includes each of the six racing classes—tiny Formula racers and Biplanes, to remarkable screaming jets and the roaring T-6 and Unlimiteds.
+The action-packed Let’s Go to the Reno Air Races is available for streaming or download and features over two hours of footage that includes each of the six racing classes—tiny Formula racers and Biplanes, to remarkable screaming jets and the roaring T-6 and Unlimiteds.
 Featured images of Thunder Mustangs, Corsairs and Sea Furies, a P-40, Vampire jet and giant Tiger Cats demonstrate the sleek beauty of these aircraft.
-The DVD’s insightful and entertaining pilot interviews as well as bonus materials will capture the attention of novices and experienced air show spectators alike.
+The video's insightful and entertaining pilot interviews as well as bonus materials will capture the attention of novices and experienced air show spectators alike.
 It’s a handy reference piece on flying that can be viewed dozens of times—allowing viewers to glean new and fascinating information about the exciting world of aviation each time.
-Visit JustPlaneFunVideos.com for information and purchase details.FOR CINEMATOGRAPHER INTERVIEWS, STILL IMAGES, VIDEO CLIPS AND/OR THE LET’S GO TO THE RENO AIR RACES DVD, CONTACT: KAREN BAKULA & COMPANY, INC.: (916) 442-0957 OR email@example.com
+Visit JustPlaneFunVideos.com for information and purchase details.FOR CINEMATOGRAPHER INTERVIEWS, STILL IMAGES, VIDEO CLIPS AND/OR THE LET’S GO TO THE RENO AIR RACES VIDEO, CONTACT: KAREN BAKULA & COMPANY, INC.: (916) 442-0957 OR firstname.lastname@example.org

 I recently got a copy of a great new movie called Let's Go To The Reno Air Races and it sure is good!
 If you're a Reno Air Race fan, you have to see it!
 The movie is aimed at children and has some educational things in it, but I think older viewers will really love it – especially if you've already fallen in love with Reno Air Racing!